Pembrolizumab + Lenvatinib for Kidney Cancer

 The trial protocol does not specify if you need to stop taking your current medications.
 However, it mentions that you must not have received prior systemic therapy for advanced kidney cancer and should have controlled blood pressure, which might imply some restrictions.
 It's best to discuss your specific medications with the trial team.

-What makes the drug combination of pembrolizumab and lenvatinib unique for kidney cancer?
+What evidence suggests that the combination of pembrolizumab and lenvatinib might be an effective treatment for kidney cancer?

 Medical Director